Open-Systems-Pharmacology/Midazolam-Model/Evaluation/Input/Content/Section1_Introduction.md

 Model features include:

-- CYP3A4-mediated metabolism
+- metabolism by CYP3A4
-- UGT1A4-mediated metabolism
+- (direct) metabolism by UGT1A4
 - excretion into urine via glomerular filtration
 - a decrease in the permeability between the intracellular and interstitial space (model parameters `P (intracellular->interstitial)` and `P (interstitial->intracellular)`) in intestinal mucosa to optimize quantitatively the extent of gut wall metabolism
 - and binding to a hypothetical binding partner in the brain to optimize a late redistribution phase in midazolam plasma concentrations.